 Watch a short video to prepare for your course.

-...your required online portal for everything related to your TTC course, including all necessary course materials which will be available approximately 10 days before the start of your course.
+...your required online portal for everything related to your TTC course.

 Use this access code to join your course group in Schoology.